IceFireCode/TestExpress/NOTES.md

 [x] create 'application' directory and move the code there except 'index' [x] New index test to get the vehicles, make it pass with hardcoded data

+## 🍅 Pomodoro 3

+[ ] actually create the gasoline car instance in the get vehicles and keep the test passing [ ] refactor Car and ICarEntity to make it ready for adding the electric car type [ ] create test to create an electric car instance -> batteryCapacity = 0 [ ] create the ElectricCar class and make the test pass